hunyaochong/react-express-app/deployment.md

 #### 3.1 Update client/pages/index.tsx

-**Rationale:** Hardcoded localhost URLs won't work in production.
-Using `NEXT_PUBLIC_API_URL` allows the client to connect to different API servers in development versus production, enabling environment-specific configuration.
+**Rationale:** Direct browser calls from Vercel → Railway can hit CORS issues.
+Proxying `/api/*` through Next.js keeps requests same-origin in the browser and avoids CORS.

-Replace the hardcoded API URL with an environment variable:
+Update the client to call the proxied endpoint:

 ```typescript
 import React from 'react'